-The cross changes everything.
+So from his healing ministry during his life, to his death on the cross, he carried our diseases.
+His healing was exhibited throughout his life, even after the ascension.
 Now the question is: Is healing guaranteed in every case?
 I have attempted to answer the question in v.
 3, though no ultimate answer is available to us on the earthly side of eternity.
 For a fuller discussion, see this post, once again:

 “diseases”: it is the plural of the noun astheneia (pronounced ah-stheh-nay-ah), and the prefix a– is the negation, and the stem –sthen– means “strength” or “strong,” so literally it means “unstrong.”
 It means, depending on the context, primarily “weakness”; and secondarily “sickness, disease.”
 The NIV translates it throughout the NT: weakness (most often), weaknesses, weak, crippled, diseases, illness, illnesses, infirmities, infirmity, invalid, sick, sickness, sicknesses.
 Here in v.
 17 it means illnesses or sicknesses.